 “We’re competing every single day with Uber, and this is just another way we can compete and get people a cab as fast as possible”

-2. Push button ordering is leveling out the playing field for taxi companies
+2. Push button ordering is levelling out the playing field for taxi companies

-In a News3LV article Cab Driver Lee McKiernan says he likes Kabit because orders comes directly to them:
+In a News3LV article, Cab Driver Lee McKiernan says he likes Kabit because orders come directly to them: